MY STORY

 After spending about a week in the hospital my father and I had to make some more heavy decisions.
 The doctor and various people had started to stress that our grandma was no longer independent, and she would require extra care and monitoring.
 This would mean we would either have to move our grandma to a foster care center, or hire some kind of full time care giver.
 These were difficult choices because much of our problems were monetary issues.
 I could not imagine how shameful I felt when we had to be so stingy and strategic over someone's life due to money.
 It really made me wonder what the worth of a human life really was...

-Externally my grandma was well cared for, and I have nothing but gratitude towards the medical staff for taking great care of her.
+Externally my grandma was well cared for, and I had nothing but gratitude towards the medical staff for taking great care of her.
 She was certainly as healthy as she could be at her current state, but she was not going to be getting any better.
 The stroke had robbed her of her legs, and whatever function she had left of her numbing right arm was also rendered useless.
-Her right eye was also surgically removed due to a failed surgery, so my grandma was pretty much a sentient vegetable, fully capable of thought, speech and limited motion.
+Her right eye was also surgically removed due to a failed surgery, so my grandma was pretty much a sentient vegetable, fully capable of thought, speech and limited motion, but robbed of her freedom.
 She was pretty much destined to be bed ridden at this point, and her frustration was at her peak.
 She was emotional and she cried a lot.
 I had seen my grandmother cry twice during my lifetime before this chapter of my life, and from this point onward she would show her tears very often.
-It left such a heavy sensation in my chest to see such a strong independent woman being brought down to such a state by the godly power of nature and time.
-She would have to bear with this for 9 months.**
+It left such a heavy sensation in my chest to see such a strong independent woman being brought down to such a state.

 Back In Hong Kong